renettarenula/anchorific.js/README.md

 # Anchorific demo

-It can be found at `https://anchorific.netlify.app/`
+It can be found at `https://anchorific.netlify.app/`.
+Netlify will deploy this branch.

 # Development